 It is important to keep a check on your heart health as women are at a greater risk of heart disease than men.3 Your heart rate or pulse can help you spot any problems with your heart.

-- To find your pulse, place your thumb and index finger
+- To find your pulse, place your thumb and index finger of one hand on the other wrist, right below the base of the thumb.

 - Set the timer for 1 minute and count your pulse.